bushrascode/lab/interview_prep/kubernetes.md

 services can also help with default load balancing when there are multiple replicas of a pod, when requests are sent to service, service ensures requests are split between multiple replicas of the pod

+--Why is hardcoding Pod IP communication is a bad practice? pods are ephemeral in nature, they can go down and when this happens the ip address can change hardcoding it will lead to 502 bad gateway error if the pod goes down to avoid this, kubernetes uses a component called services which performs service discovery service depends on labels and selectors not ip address to communicate to pods service ensures communication is sent to podB even when it crashes and gets replaced so requests from podA is always reaching podB